SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 > [!NOTE]
 >
 > - The migration should not take more than a few minutes.
-During testing, migrating a *Profiles.xml* file of 100 MB in a system with a local Elasticsearch database took about 1 minute.
+During testing, migrating a *Profiles.xml* file of 100 MB in a system with a local Elasticsearch database took about 4 minutes.
 > - You can cancel the migration process by clicking the *Cancel Migration* button in the *ProfileManager XML to Elastic* section.

 ### Troubleshooting